deatrich/linux-home-server/linux-server.md

 complexity and memory consumption, and might improve security and reliability.
 You can always circle back here in the future and try them.

+By all means, ignore all of this if you don't want to be bothered with disabling extraneous software.
+I have spent 3 decades managing UNIX and Linux systems, so I can be a bit picky about what runs on my systems.

 ## Turn Off Bluetooth

 If you won't be using it on your server then turn Bluetooth off.